Surf Apnea Training for Surfers: Stay Calm During Hold Downs

 Physiology of breath-holding

 When it comes to surf apnea training, understanding the physiology of breath-holding is crucial.
-Our bodies rely on oxygen to survive, and during breath-holding, it’s essential to know how our respiratory system works.
 When we breathe in, our lungs take in oxygen that gets transferred into our bloodstream.

 Carbon dioxide, a waste product of metabolism, is expelled when exhaling.
 This delicate balance between oxygen and carbon dioxide is essential for maintaining proper bodily functions.